witblack/Anonymous-Telegram-Viewer/README.md

 # Anonymous-Telegram-Viewer
-Anonymous View in telegram.
-While you are block or want see channel without seen.
+Anonymous post viewer in telegram.
+While you are block or want see channel without seen and create fake account !

 # How install Anonymous-Telegram-Viewer ?
 It's a portable app, So don't need install.
-Just download 'Telegram.py' file and run it.
+Just download and run 'Telegram.py' file.

 # Note
 This script use when you blocked by a user and you want see name - profile images - ID - user ID and more ...